udacity/create-your-own-adventure/portugues/fada/resposta/universo.md

 Abraça sua toalha para secar suas lágrimas e começa a ler o livro.

-Desiste de consertar o seu bug e começa a construir um computador capaz de responder a questão da vida do universo e tudo mais pra você.
+Desiste do bug e começa a constroi um computador capaz de responder a questão você.